astaba/next_14_tut/README.md

 ### Not found page

 It can be customized by providing each route with a `not-found` file.
-Or loading that file from a nested route with the function:
+Or loaded programmatically from within a route with the function:

 ```tsx
 import { notFound } from "next/navigation";
 ```

+For example: within a dynamic route the value of the dynamic segment doesn't match any available resource.
+Instead of letting the `error` fire (if any) calling the local `not-found` improve user experience.

 ### File colocation